 Nicht auf meiner Seele bliebe.

-Out of love my Savior is willing to die,
+Out of love my Savior is

 Of any sin he knows nothing,